Flowminder/FlowKit/docs/source/developer/developer.md

 - `event_count`

     Count of events (optionally of specific types) for individual subscribers in a time period.

+- `displacement`

+    Return statistics of a subscribers displacement from their reference location.

 ### FlowAPI Access tokens